romansabaek/romansabaek.github.io/_projects/2_project.md

 </div>

 <div class="caption">
 In RoboCup, we were the only team composed entirely of undergraduate students, competing against teams with graduate-level or higher members.
 Lacking financial resources to build a robot, we visited schools, professors, and companies to borrow expensive equipment like motors and drivers.
-Despite these challenges, we placed 11th out of 24 teams in the finals and won the Best Student Paper Award at a domestic robotics academic conference in Korea.
+Despite these challenges, we placed <b> 11th out of 24 teams in the finals </b> and won the <b> Best Student Paper Award </b> at a domestic robotics academic conference in Korea.
 </div>